1. IMPORTANT INFORMATION AND WHO WE ARE

 Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below:

-(i) Technical Data from analytics providers such as MailChimp, SquareSpace or Google Analytics.
+Technical Data from analytics providers such as MailChimp, SquareSpace or Google Analytics.

-(ii) Identity and Contact Data from publicly available sources such as Companies House, Infogreffe and the Electoral Register (based inside the EU only).
+Identity and Contact Data from publicly available sources such as Companies House, Infogreffe and the Electoral Register (based inside the EU only).

-Any other information that Gerrish Legal might receive during the provision of legal services to you or pursuant to any contractual obligations with its clients, such as information provided related to your case or matter shall be governed by rules relating to professional secrecy and legal professional privilege.
+We are subject to professional rules.
+Therefore, any other information that Gerrish Legal might receive during the provision of legal services to you or pursuant to any contractual obligations with its clients, such as information provided related to your case or matter shall be governed by rules relating to professional secrecy and legal professional privilege.

 4. HOW WE USE YOUR PERSONAL DATA